 Employer contributions are actuarially determined each year.
-For the year ended June 30, 2019, total contributions due for employers and employees were 42.25%.
-The employer and employee contribution rates for all members hired prior to January 1, 2013 and Hazardous Duty members hired after January 1, 2013 were 29.5% and 10%, respectively.
-The employer and employee contribution rates for all Non-Hazardous Duty members hired after January 1, 2013 were 33.5% and 8%, respectively.
-The employer and employee contribution rates for all members whose earnable compensation is less than or equal to the poverty guidelines issued by the United States Department of Health and Human Services were 34% and 7.5%, respectively.
+For the year ended June 30, 2020, total contributions due for employers and employees were 42.50%.
+The employer and employee contribution rates for all members hired prior to January 1, 2013 and Hazardous Duty members hired after January 1, 2013 were 32.5% and 10%, respectively.
+The employer and employee contribution rates for all Non-Hazardous Duty members hired after January 1, 2013 were 32.5% and 8%, respectively.
+The employer and employee contribution rates for all members and employee contribution rates for all non-Hazardous Duty members hired after January 1, 2013 were 32.5% and 8%, respectively.
+The employer and employee contribution rates for all members whose earnable compensation is less than or equal to the poverty guidelines issued by the United States Department of Health and Human Services were 34.75% and 7.5%, respectively.

 The System also receives insurance premium tax monies as additional employer contributions.
 The tax is considered support from a non-contributing entity and appropriated by the legislature each year based on an actuarial study.
-Non-employer contributions are recognized as revenue during the year ended June 30, 2019 and excluded from pension expense.
+Non-employer contributions are recognized as revenue during the year ended June 30, 2020 and excluded from pension expense.